Seedarchangel/TuChart/README.md

 run```python main.py```

-The exact path of tuchart in your directory can be located by```pip show tuchart```which will return its location:
+The exact path of tuchart in your directory can be located by```pip show tuchart```:
 ![notebook-0](https://github.com/Seedarchangel/TuChart/blob/master/Example_Graphs/tuchart_path.png)
 add```/tuchart```to pinpoint the tuchart directory.

 Right click to choose the name of stock and type of data you would like to plot.
 Then, press the green arrow button to plot.
-Due to the constraints of size, it is recommended to plot fewer than 5 graphs at the same time.
+Due to the size constraints, it is recommended to plot fewer than 5 graphs at the same time.

 ![Manual](https://github.com/Seedarchangel/TuChart/blob/master/Example_Graphs/SLYJiZEBeD.gif)

-## Supported Datatypes
+## Tuchart Currently Supports:
 * Raw Stock Data
   * Daily average
   * Weekly average